markkoszykowski/ECE465---Cloud-Computing/Final Project/README.md

 ## Usage

-Once the binaries have been deployed to the EC2 instances and running, one can access the capabilities of our service by going to the follow web address
+Once the binaries have been deployed to the EC2 instances and running, one can access the capabilities of our service by going to the following web address

     <ip_provided_when_running_binaries>:4567